-''(4)'Construction costs' means the actual costs of planning, designing and 1 2 constructing any project for which a revolving loan or grant is made 3 under this Chapter including planning; environmental assessment; 4 wastewater system analysis, evaluation and rehabilitation; engineering; 5 legal, fiscal, administrative and contingency costs for water supply 6 systems, wastewater collection systems, wastewater treatment works 7 and any extensions, improvements, remodeling, additions, or alterations 8 to existing systems.
-Construction costs may include excess or reserve 9 capacity costs, attributable to no more than 20-year projected domestic 10 growth, plus ten percent (10%) unspecified industrial growth.
-In addition, construction costs shall include any fees payable to the 11 12 Environmental Management Commission or the Division Environmental Health for review of applications and grant of permits, 13 14 and fees for inspections under G.S.
+'Construction costs' means the actual costs of planning, designing and constructing any project for which a revolving loan or grant is made under this Chapter including planning; environmental assessment; wastewater system analysis, evaluation and rehabilitation; engineering; legal, fiscal, administrative and contingency costs for water supply systems, wastewater collection systems, wastewater treatment works and any extensions, improvements, remodeling, additions, or alterations to existing systems.
+Construction costs may include excess or reserve capacity costs, attributable to no more than 20-year projected domestic growth, plus ten percent (10%) unspecified industrial growth.
+In addition, construction costs shall include any fees payable to the Environmental Management Commission or the Division Environmental Health for review of applications and grant of permits, and fees for inspections under G.S.
 159G-14.
-Construction costs may 15 also include the costs for purchase or acquisition of real property.
-The 16 term may also include the costs for planning and designing a regional 17 project or small town project.
-Funds for planning and designing a 18 regional project or small town project may be advanced prior to construction of the project and may be paid even though the project is 19 20 never actually constructed.
-A small town is defined as a municipality 21 with a population of 1,000 or less, based on the most recent annual estimate of population certified by the State Planning Officer."
-22
+Construction costs may also include the costs for purchase or acquisition of real property.
+The term may also include the costs for planning and designing a regional project or small town project.
+Funds for planning and designing a regional project or small town project may be advanced prior to construction of the project and may be paid even though the project is never actually constructed.
+However the recipient of any funds advanced as a loan prior to the construction of a project that is never actually constructed is still obligated to repay the loan in accordance with this Chapter.
+A small town is defined as a municipality with a population of 1,000 or less, based on the most recent annual estimate of population certified by the State Planning Officer."